PayString/paystring-documentation/README.md

-# PayID Documentation
+# PayString Documentation

-Welcome to the PayID Documentation Repo
+Welcome to the PayString Documentation Repo

 ### Installation